 The next step is to do the research together.
 This is a very valuable skill to teach your child.

-You can teach him how to find the answers to question from reputable sources through the Internet, such as Google, Bing, Yahoo or other search engines.
+You can teach them how to find the answers to their question from reputable sources through the Internet, such as Google, Bing, Yahoo or other search engines.
 What they teach in schools is to mainly get their information from “.gov” sites.
 But you can expand upon that with him, based upon what you believe is reliable.

 #8) Get into Nature

 The outdoors and nature is full of opportunities to explore and learn about the world.
 There are 8.7 million species to learn about, and much can be learned about life from mother nature.
 You can point out all of the different kinds of trees, birds, plants, insects, geological formations, and more.
 You can even explain to your child how when a spider’s web is destroyed, it doesn’t fret for one moment, but instead, goes right back to rebuilding it.
 There are countless lessons to be learned from nature.

 Or, you can look at the lowly ant and talk about their colonies, how they all work together, and how they communicate.
 If your child asks you a question you don’t know, determine to research it together later.

 Nature has much to teach us.
 And getting outdoors is a very healthy thing to do for both of you.